visualskyrim/visualskyrim.github.io/_posts/2017-01-26-build-kafka-with-kerberos.md

 # Purpose

 - Setup a simple pipeline for stream processing within the VMs.
-- Integrate Kafka with Kerberos' authentication.
+- Integrate Kafka with Kerberos' SASL authentication.
 - Console pipeline to check if our setup works.

 The versions of components in this post will be: